-Make sure you're familiar with the rhythm of Year 13 so you are aware of challenging periods.
+Make sure you're familiar with the rhythm of the GCSE years (especially Year 11 when they'll be sitting their GCSEs) so you are aware of challenging periods.
 That way you can avoid making arrangements that might put too many demands on their time.